 Although small studies suggest that levetiracetam is equally effective, there have been no comparison studies…until now.

-The aim of these studies was to establish whether levetiracetam or phenytoin is better as a second-line treatment for the management of convulsive status epilepticus in children.
+These studies aimed to establish whether levetiracetam or phenytoin is better as a second-line treatment for the management of convulsive status epilepticus in children.

 Who were the patients?